-SCOTT SIMON, host:
+SCOTT SIMON, Host:

 NPR's Carrie Kahn reports.

 CARRIE KAHN: Outside, Mabel Mangano could only say how thankful she was their long nightmare was over.

-Ms. MABEL MANGANO (Owner, St. Rita's Nursing Home): Everybody has been wonderful to us, and thank you all.
+SIMON: Everybody has been wonderful to us, and thank you all.

 KAHN: Defense lawyer Jim Cobb said justice was served.

-State prosecutor Julie Cullen said she was disappointed jurors did not hold the Manganos responsible for the decision to shelter in place.
+KAHN: State prosecutor Julie Cullen said she was disappointed jurors did not hold the Manganos responsible for the decision to shelter in place.

-Ms. JULIE CULLEN (Assistant Attorney General, Office of the Attorney General, Louisiana): But we do - we accept the jury's verdict.
+SIMON: But we do - we accept the jury's verdict.
 And it was a difficult case.
 The victims' voices were heard.
 That was our role, that was our job, and we feel we accomplished that.

-The defense called just five witnesses, and the Manganos did not testify.
+KAHN: The defense called just five witnesses, and the Manganos did not testify.
 That angered Dale Sanderson whose mother drowned at St. Rita's nursing home.
 She said Mabel Mangano never showed any remorse.
 Sanderson was inconsolable after the jury's quick verdict and was helped out of the courtroom.

-Carrie Kahn, NPR News, St. Francisville, Louisiana.
+KAHN: Carrie Kahn, NPR News, St. Francisville, Louisiana.

 SIMON: This is NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.